PAST2212/domainthreat/README.md

 - phishing attacks (e.g. CEO-Fraud),
 - and other forms of phishing websites / look-alike Domains (e.g. 𝗉ay𝞀al.com - greek letter RHO '𝞀' instead of latin letter 'p')

-Im using this public source as daily feed: https://www.whoisds.com/newly-registered-domains
+Im using this public source as daily data feed: https://www.whoisds.com/newly-registered-domains

 Some TLDs are not included in this public source (e.g. .de TLD).
-I will publish another script in near future to bypass it by using CERT Transparency Logs as Input instead.
+I will publish an additional script in near future to bypass it by using CERT Transparency Logs as Input instead.
 But feel free to change the source (e.g a paid source)

 Features:
 - False Positive Reduction Instruments (e.g. self defined Blacklists, Thresholds depending on string lenght)